Directive Principles of State Policy – (DPSPs of the Indian constitution)

 - Article 47– for the prohibition of the consumption of intoxicating drinks and drugs which are injurious to health

-- Article 48– for prohibiting the slaughter of cows, calves, and other milch and draught cattle and to improve their breeds
+- Article 48– for prohibiting the slaughter of cows, calves, and other milch and draught cattle and improves their breeds

 These principles in this category represent the ideology of liberalism.
 They are directing the state: